Your Takeaways:

 VERY FAST

-I got approved within a couple days for my tax extension filing through these guys and they responded to my email the same day.
+I got approved within a couple of days for my tax extension filing through these guys, and they responded to my email the same day.
 Great customer service and fast results.
 Give them a shot.

 LaMontica